gilzoide/lallegro/README.md

 Documentation
 -------------
-The [Allegro Documentation](http://liballeg.org/a5docs/trunk/index.html) should be widly used, as _lallegro_ provides 1 to 1 bindings.
+The [Allegro Documentation](http://liballeg.org/a5docs/trunk/index.html) should be widely used, as _lallegro_ provides 1 to 1 bindings.

 [LDoc](https://github.com/stevedonovan/LDoc) used for documenting the Lua specific stuff.
 Generate with `ldoc .`